perticascatalin/GitBot/README.md

   - "repo_owner" - repository owner
   - "repo_name" - repository name
   - "github_token" - needed if the repository is private

+Uses the Git API to do the following:

+- Download the review comments for a repository
+- Download the diff of a given pull request

 ```ruby
 require_relative 'repo_utils/github_helper'